Home · Property management · Renting out a new build

 Tapware, door handles, light fittings.
 Standard inclusions often look cheap in listing photos.
 Better fittings lift the whole feel.

-If we had to pick just two, we'd put the money into the kitchen splashback and the landscaping.
+If we had to pick just two, we would put the money into the kitchen splashback and the landscaping.
 Those two have the biggest visible impact in listing photos and at home opens, which is what actually drives how fast it leases and for how much.

 02